openbraininstitute/brain-indexer/docs/queries.rst

 Query Shapes
 ------------
 A query returns all indexed elements that intersect with the *query shape* in the requested geometry mode.
-The query shape can be either an axis-aligned box in which case the query is called a *window query*; a sphere which we call a *vicinity query*; or a cylinder (mostly for internal purposes such as placing segments).
+The query shape can be:

+* An axis-aligned box in which case the query is called a *window query*.
+The axis-aligned box can be specified using any two opposing corners of the box;
+  often the min/max corners are used, but any two corners that define the box are accepted.

+* A sphere for which we call a the query a *vicinity query*.

+* A cylinder (mostly for internal purposes such as placing segments).

 Indexed Elements
 ----------------